scipp/scipp/docs/reference/developer/adr/0011-renaming-of-dimensions-in-transform_coords.rst

 Its main shortcoming is the handling of cycles.

 The solution chosen here builds on top of the old algorithm.
-It handles cycles by contracting them to produce graphs without and (undirected) cycles and then colors the nodes using local rules.
+It handles cycles by contracting them to produce graphs without any (undirected) cycles and then colors the nodes using local rules.
 The following graphs illustrate the procedure.

 In graph 1, there is initially one cycle, ``{c, e, f, h}``.